longhorn/website/content/docs/1.7.0/snapshots-and-backups/scheduling-backups-and-snapshots.md

 - The number of backups or snapshots to retain
 - The number of jobs to run concurrently
 - Any labels that should be applied to the backup or snapshot
+- Parameters that should be applied to the backup
+  - `full-backup-interval`: Number of incremental backups that must be completed before Longhorn performs a full backup.
+This integer parameter is applied only to the backup.
+Notice that if the value is 0, Longhorn performs a incremental backup every time.
+For more information, see [Periodic Full Backup](#periodic-full-backup) and [Create a Backup](../backup-and-restore/create-a-backup).

 Recurring jobs can be set up using the Longhorn UI, `kubectl`, or by using a Longhorn `RecurringJob`.